nuejs/www/blog/introducing-nue-css/index.md

   size: 720 × 556

-Nue automatically binds the correct CSS files to your pages depending on where the page resides.
-There is no need to tinker with path names with JS/CSS import statements.

-The design system is controlled by designers and UX developers, and the design is fully separated from the content.
+The design is fully separated from the HTML structure so that the system can be fully controlled by designers and UX developers.
 This way, non-technical people can create content so that the pages automatically inherit the correct design.
 And there is no way they can break the design system with local or inline styling.

 ## 2. A new, minimalistic way to write vanilla CSS [minimalism]
-The simpler you design the system, the better.
-The fewer colors, font weights, elements, components, and variants you have, the better.

-Simple means lean and well-organized CSS that is easy to maintain and scale.
-There's less room for errors: no global namespace issues, no local breaking points, and no consistency issues.

-The key idea to leave out all class names that relate to styling and let external CSS take care of the element and/or component look and feel.
+The key idea to leave out all class names that relate to styling and let external CSS take care of the element and/or component look and feel:

-Naming things and minimalism go hand-in-hand.
-The more names you have, the more complex your design system API.
-In most cases, the component name is all the naming you need:

 ```
 <!-- component name is all naming you need -->